ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

       - The `from` parameter is where you specify the email representing your Ghost instance.

       - You have to enter the user and password of your email service of choice in the `options.auth` section.

+        > [!NOTE]
+        > **A regular email user might not be enough**\
+        > Certain email services like the one provided by Google do not allow using a regular user for sending emails from an app or service like Ghost.
+They require configuring something like an "app password" ([as Google requires](https://support.google.com/accounts/answer/185833)) associated to the regular user, or they may demand you to employ some other type of email account.

     - `adapters.cache`\
       This section is about configuring the cache adapter for Ghost.
 Ghost has an adapter to connect with Redis, which also works with [the Valkey instance configured previously](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md):